negomi/react-burger-menu/README.md

 Because this project uses CSS3 features, it's only meant for modern browsers.
 It also relies on React's implementation of inline styles, which means some browsers currently fail to apply some of the animations correctly.

-Chrome and Firefox have full support, Safari and IE have strange behavior for some of the menus.
+Chrome, Firefox and IE 10+ have full support, but Safari has strange behavior for some of the menus.

 ### License